-Indiana's CWSRF Loan Program uses a Base Interest Rate, which is re-set on the first business day of each January, April, July and October.
+Indiana's CWSRF Loan Program uses a Base Interest Rate, which is re-set on the first business day of each January, April, July, and October.
 The Base Rate is calculated by using 90 percent of the daily average 20-year AAA-rated, general obligation bond Municipal Market Data (MMD) composite index for the most recent calendar month.
-The Base Rate is then discounted further on the basis of the Participant's MHI from the 2012-2016 American Community Five Year Survey and projected user rates.
+The Base Rate is then discounted further on the basis of the MHI for the project area from the 2015-2019 American Community Five Year Survey and projected user rates.